rue196/mths/README.md

 For larger K Use Chip.py and the chip compression pipeline to AVOID OVERFLOW on normal O(n) hardware.

 Else use small K like K=1.

+For compressed representations of typically large Polynomial operators like derivatives, ASCII, integrals, log, sin etc., Use Mobius logic gates.

 Other specific llms used and insight to thinking and compiling my ideas.